winstonpuckett/winstonpuckett-site/src/products/lucifer/docs.md

 ## Understanding Tests

 A test is a list of arguments to pass to the command and a list of expectations which should be met as a result of its run.
 These tests happen to be run in order, synchronously.
-However, there may be work in the future which changes this behavior, so tests should always be written so that they can be run regardless of order.
+However, tests should always be written so that they can be run regardless of order.
+Without this independence, managing a suite can become cumbersome.

 ### Activity - Add tests to your feature